DutchMaker/TTL-computer/Documentation/Blogs/02-Sequencer-Instruction-Decoder.md

 ### Internal clock

-The module has an internal clock running at relatively high speed (something like 8 MHz)  used for the ROM bank and Load state counter and the shift registers.
+The module has an internal clock running at relatively high speed used for the ROM bank and Load state counter and the shift registers.
+The Logisim circuit uses an internal clock at 64x the speed of the regular clock.

 ## Module inner workings